aatack/Qualia/SCRATCH.md

       - Implemented and seems to be working well
     - [ ] Find the intersection of two change sets
       - I'm pretty sure this is a symmetrical operation?
 Not sure though
+      - What's actually meant by this in the real world?
+        - I have a set of realised changes, and a set of depended changes.
+I then want to know whether any of the depended changes have actually changed
+        - One base case here is: I've ended up with an empty map (ie. I'm listening to all changes) and some other value representing the realised changes.
+There is no intersection iff the other value is `nil`
+          - This may actually be symmetric: if the listened changes are `nil`, there's never an intersection
+        - What about the remaining case?
+          - The listened map contains some values, so you want to map through each of these, applying the function recursively to each key.
+But you also want to reduce the set at the end: if each key ends up being mapped to `nil`, you want to return `nil` for the whole thing
+          - Other than that, seems it works quite well.
+I think in the end it ended up being _not_ symmetrical
+      - Perhaps it's better to call this something like `changed?`
+        - That makes it sound like it's returning a boolean, though, which we don't necessarily want